BruckCode/chips_input_autocomplete/README.md

 - `onChipDeleted`: Callback when a chip is deleted, with chip content and index.
 - `onChipAdded`: Callback when a chip is added, with chip content.
 - `onChipsCleared`: Callback when all chips are cleared.
-- `showClearButton`: Whether to show the clear IconButton.
-- `clearWithConfirm`: Whether to show a confirmation dialog when clearing all chips.
-- `eraseKeyLabel`: Key label used for erasing a chip.
-Defaults to Backspace.

 ## 🧑‍💻 Author
 [@BruckCode](https://github.com/BruckCode/) [@JohannesPauli](https://github.com/HannesPaa/)

-## 🏅 Credits
-Credits to Shourya S. Ghosh for creating [Simple Chips Input](https://github.com/danger-ahead/simple_chips_input), which this package is based on.